Amounis

 Amounis was an Australian Thoroughbred Hall of Fame racehorse.
 He won 33 races over distances ranging from 6 to 12 furlongs (1,200 to 2,400 metres).
 Of these wins, 27 were in "Principal Races" (equivalent to today's Group races or "Black Type" races), 16 of these races have since been promoted to Group One (G1) status.
 In winning the AJC Epsom Handicap he established a new Australasian record time.

 Breeding

 He was a brown gelding bred by Percy Miller and foaled in 1922 at his Kia Ora Stud, Scone, New South Wales.
-Amounis was by the outstanding racehorse and sire, Magpie (GB), his dam Loved One was a good racehorse and broodmare by Duke of Melton (GB).
+Amounis was by the racehorse and sire, Magpie (GB), his dam Loved One was a racehorse and broodmare by Duke of Melton (GB).
 Loved One produced 14 foals, of which 8 raced and 5 of these were winners.